How Much Do Porcelain Veneers Cost in Nashville?

 - Structural repair.
 If a veneer restores a tooth that’s chipped, cracked, or worn enough to affect function, the restorative portion may qualify for partial coverage.
 How the procedure is documented matters.

 - Annual maximum.
-If any part of your case is covered, most plans cap annual benefits at $1,000 to $2,500.
+If any part of a case is covered, most plans cap annual benefits at $1,000 to $2,500.

 Call your insurer and ask what your plan covers before treatment.
 At Nations Dental Studio, we verify your benefits and tell you what’s covered before any work starts.